-As a teacher I can tell you that Teacher Appreciation Week is similar to every other school week.
-Students come in, organize for the day, get started on morning work, and prepare to listen as enthusiastically as a elementary to middle school student possibly can to the morning announcements.
-It is a normal week only until the kids hear something about it being TEACHER APPRECIATION WEEK over the PA, when the fun rolls in…
+As an educator, I can tell you that Teacher Appreciation Week begins very similar to every other school week.
+Students come in, organize for the day, and prepare to listen (as enthusiastically as a middle school student can) to the morning announcements.
+It is a normal week UNTIL the kids hear something about it being TEACHER APPRECIATION WEEK over the PA.
+That’s when the fun rolls in!

-Soon our teacher desks are filled with drawings, notes, origami figures, and sticks of gum, favorite books, etc. begin littering our already cluttered-because-it-is-the-end-of-the-year-teacher desks with the most genuine thoughts from these grateful BIG KIDS.
+Soon our teacher desks are filled with drawings, notes, origami figures, and sticks of gum!
+While these tokens of appreciation tend to take over like weeds on our already-cluttered desks, every item reminds us of how genuine and grateful our students can be.
 These sweet desk-dropped goodies are treasures, to say the least.
-I am terrible about saving every gem that comes across my desk because 17 years is a boat load of festive cards, notes, and crafts, but here is one that makes me smile…
+I am terrible about saving every gem that comes across my desk because 20 years is a boat load of festive cards, notes, and crafts, but here is one that always makes me smile…

 I have had a ton of “gifts” given to me by my students, but the biggest are the thoughtful words, unassuming moments, and AMAZING memories.

 My very first year of teaching, I ran the very first Flying Pig Marathon.
 My students may have been more excited than I was about running it.
 One of my incredible students, Alex, asked his mom to drive him to the race.
 They miraculously found me on Eastern Avenue at mile 24, thankfully, not dead.